Last updated Oct. 22, 2018.

 - Ohio has a limited number of nursing home inspectors when compared with other states;

-- Most Ohio nursing care facilities are operated as for-profit organizations and as such, they are more likely to be ranked at the bottom of the Federal Nursing Home Compare Scale;
+- Most Ohio nursing care facilities are operated as for-profit organizations and as such, they are more likely to be ranked at the bottom of the rankings on the federal Nursing Home Compare website;

-- Ohio nursing home patients seem to be more dissatisfied with the quality of care they receive when compared with nursing home residents of other states.
+- Ohio nursing home patients seem to be more dissatisfied with the quality of care they receive when compared with nursing home residents in other states.

 Types of Ohio Nursing Home Abuse

 Ohio nursing home abuse or negligence may be committed by any nursing home employee.
 The employees who are most responsible for nursing home abuse or negligence include the following: